John D. Joannopoulos

 - 2015 // Election to the American Academy of Arts & Sciences

-- 2015 // Aneesur Rahman Prize for Computational Physics of the American Physical Society
+- 2015 // Aneesur Rahman Prize for Computational Physics (APS) "For spearheading the development of ab-initio nano-photonics."

 - 2014-17 // Chair, Applied Physical Sciences, National Academy of Sciences